Console Initial Setup

 GitLab

-Users are dynamically created upon login to GitLab, so the System Integrator needs to login to GitLab as the console-initial-admin
+Users are dynamically created upon logging in to GitLab, so the System Integrator needs to log in to GitLab as the console-bot

 user in order to create the user within GitLab.